pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 A Column composable is used to arrange its child composables vertically from top to bottom, whereas a Row composable arranges its child composables horizontally from left to right.

 You can specify the order, alignment, and other layout properties for the child composables in a Column or Row using modifiers.
 For example, you can use the `verticalArrangement` modifier to specify how the child composables should be spaced vertically in a Column, or the `horizontalArrangement` modifier to specify how the child composables should be spaced horizontally in a Row.

+# Android Performance Optimization

+Android performance optimization is the process of improving the overall performance of an Android application by identifying and eliminating bottlenecks and inefficiencies.
+Here are some steps you can take to optimize the performance of your Android app:

+1. Use memory efficiently: Avoid unnecessary memory allocations and releases, recycle resources, and use the correct data structures.

+2. Optimize layouts: Use flat layouts, avoid nested layouts, and use RelativeLayout or ConstraintLayout for complex layouts.

+3. Use caching: Cache data to reduce network requests and improve app responsiveness.

+4. Minimize I/O operations: Avoid disk I/O and network I/O operations on the main thread.

+5. Optimize network usage: Use GZIP compression, keep HTTP connections alive, and use image compression techniques.

+6. Use multithreading: Use AsyncTask, IntentService, and other multithreading techniques to move long-running operations off the main thread.

+7. Profile your code: Use profiling tools such as Android Profiler and Systrace to identify performance bottlenecks.

+8. Optimize animations: Use hardware acceleration, minimize the number of draw calls, and use static images instead of dynamic images when possible.

+9. Optimize battery usage: Use JobScheduler and AlarmManager to schedule background tasks, and avoid using wake locks.

+10. Use ProGuard: Use ProGuard to reduce the size of your app and obfuscate your code.

+By following these steps, you can optimize the performance of your Android app and provide a better user experience for your users.

+## ProGuard

+ProGuard is an open-source tool used for shrinking, optimizing, and obfuscating Java bytecode.
+It is often used in Android development to reduce the size of the application and to make it more difficult to reverse engineer.
+ProGuard can be configured to remove unused code, rename classes, methods, and fields, and perform other optimizations.
+This can lead to a smaller APK file size and improved application performance.
+ProGuard is often used in combination with other tools like R8 and Android App Bundles to further optimize and reduce the size of the application.

+## Multithreading

+Multithreading in Android is the ability to execute multiple threads (also called processes or tasks) simultaneously within an Android application.
+In simpler terms, it allows an app to perform multiple tasks concurrently.

+Android provides a way to create new threads using the `Thread` class, which can be used to perform time-consuming tasks without blocking the main UI thread.
+Developers can also use the `AsyncTask` class to perform short-lived background tasks on a separate thread and update the UI thread with the results.

+Multithreading can significantly improve the performance and responsiveness of an app.
+However, it is important to use it judiciously and ensure that it is implemented correctly to avoid issues such as thread synchronization errors and memory leaks.

+Both multithreading and coroutines are used for concurrency in Android apps.
+However, coroutines are a newer and more recommended approach by Google for concurrency.

+Coroutines are lightweight threads that use fewer system resources than traditional multithreading.
+They are easier to use and understand than threads and have a simpler syntax.
+Coroutines also have better support for cancellation and error handling, making them more reliable than traditional multithreading.

+That being said, there are still use cases where multithreading may be the better option.
+For example, when dealing with low-level operations or when performance is critical, such as in gaming apps.
+It's important to consider the specific use case and requirements when deciding whether to use multithreading or coroutines.

+# APK Size Reduction

+To reduce the size of the APK, you can take the following steps:

+1. Use ProGuard or R8: ProGuard or R8 is a code shrinking tool that removes unused code and renames classes, methods, and fields with shorter names, which results in a smaller APK size.

+2. Use Android App Bundles: Android App Bundles allows you to split your app into smaller modules and deliver only the required modules to the users, which can reduce the size of the APK.

+3. Use Vector Drawables: Vector Drawables are smaller in size compared to bitmap images, which can reduce the size of your app.

+4. Compress your images: Compress your images before adding them to your app, or use image compression libraries like Glide or Picasso to compress the images on the fly.

+5. Remove unused resources: Remove unused resources from your app, as they increase the size of the APK.

+6. Optimize your code: Optimize your code by removing unnecessary libraries and by writing efficient code.

+7. Use dynamic feature modules: Use dynamic feature modules to deliver certain features of your app as and when required, which can reduce the size of the APK.

+8. Use AAB analyzer: Use the AAB analyzer tool to analyze your app bundle and find the unused resources, which can be removed to reduce the size of the APK.

+9. Use APK analyzer: Use the APK analyzer tool to analyze your APK and find the unused resources, which can be removed to reduce the size of the APK.

+10. Use ProGuard or R8 for resource shrinking: You can also use ProGuard or R8 for resource shrinking to remove unused resources from your app, which can reduce the size of the APK.